Africa’s Great Wild Places

 scan0065

 In Tsavo West we climbed down into an old metal tank with glass portholes looking out into the crystal clear waters of Mzima Spring, where fish swim past and hippos can be seen looking like graceful ballerinas who have ‘let themselves go’ as they move daintily by, holding their breath.
-We watched and waited but not a one of them farted while we were there.
+We watched and waited and held our breath, but not one of them farted while we were there.

 The spring bubbles out of the hillside volcanic rock, crystal clear and forming a sizeable stream.